A Complete Guide to Mortgage Retention

 Mortgage Retention for Damp

-If your mortgage has been retained due to damp or mould it is almost definitely not going to be your ‘garden variety’ damp problem.
+If your mortgage has been retained due to damp or mould, it is almost definitely not going to be your “garden variety” damp problem.

-Where damp and mould can be remedied easily by opening windows, wiping down walls and ensuring good practices are used going forward a mortgage company is not likely to be too concerned.
+Where damp and mould can be remedied easily by opening windows, wiping down walls, and ensuring good practices are used going forward, a mortgage company is not likely to be too concerned.

 Sometimes, the underlying problem hasn’t yet been discovered and a mortgage company might be especially concerned about any structural damage excessive damp or mould can cause.

-Retention will occur to allow the underlying issue to be fixed and then a report will be conducted to establish the work has had the desired effect.
+Retention will occur to allow the underlying issue to be fixed and then a report will be conducted to establish that the work has had the desired effect.

 Mortgage Retention for Roof Repairs